seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 Here is our failure intensity graph:
 ![alt text](https://github.com/seng438-winter-2022/seng438-a5-kaitlinculligan/blob/main/media/intensity_graph_a5.png?raw=true)

-We were unable to get a reliability graph, but we suspect it would look like a standard reliability graph.
+We were unable to get a reliability graph, but we suspect it would look like a standard reliability graph with all data for reliability falling into acceptable ranges.
+This is due to the time-between-failures graph and failure intensity graph both displaying data in acceptable ranges.

 The acceptable range of failure rate for the SUT was anything below 7, which the SUT reached partway through testing.
+Therefore, the SUT had reached a failure rate which is acceptable given the circumstances.
 There are several advantages and disadvantages when it comes to using reliabilty growth testing.
 For starters, reliability growth testing allows for insight into several different metrics of reliability including MTTF, failure intensity and reliability.
 A drawback to using reliability growth testing is that because it gives a more indepth view, a higher knowledge of the content is required in order to comprehend what is going on.

 # Assessment Using Reliability Demonstration Chart
 ![image](https://user-images.githubusercontent.com/82078868/161868540-a3111e88-9d66-41f3-8137-14668f49f34a.png)